 Since blackjack is a game of skill, as well as luck, it means the decisions you make at the table have a big impact on whether you win or lose.

-There are some basic blackjack strategy and more advanced plans that can be used after players have gathered a little bit more experience in playing the game at online casinos.
+There are some basic blackjack strategies and more advanced plans that can be used after players have gathered a little bit more experience in playing the game at online casinos.

 What this means is that a hand of 20 - very good in blackjack - can still lose.
 On the flip side, players might have a relatively poor hand in blackjack but still win the hand if the dealer busts.